blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 # Creating Your Character

 ## Step 1: Name
+Choose or roll a D20

+### 1-3 Primordial
-1. Think up a few flavor words: Tree axe river stick
+1. Think up four or five words that describe your character's job and appearance.
+Example: Tree axe river stick
-2. Combine them: Treeaxeriverstick
+2. Combine them to make your full name.
+Each full name in a family differs by one word.
+Example: Treeaxeriverstick
+3. Pick two of the words to make your short name.
+Example: Treeaxe

+### 4-12 Common
+1. Create a Primordian name.
+Example: Treeaxeriverstick
-3. Steal three to four random syllables: Tre xe ver ick
+2. Select three to four random syllables.
+Example: Tre xe ver ick
-4. Combine them to make your name: Trexeverick
+3. Combine them to make your name.
+Example: Trexeverick

+### 13-14 Mercantile
+1. Create a Primordial name.
+Example: Treeaxeriverstick
+3. Strategically slice off some syllables.
+Example: Trexrivstick
+4. Slice it into a first and last name.
+Example: Trex Rivstick

+### 15-16 Iron Tongue
+1. Pick a random word.
+Example: Axe
+2. Add a hard consonant(hK, t, tch, ck, x, rt) to the end to make your first name.
+Replace an existing consonant or add another vowel if needed.
+Example: Axek
+3. Combine two of the following in any order to make a last name:
+- Metalworking object(iron, charcoal, coke, anvil, copper, hammer, hardy, flux, pickle, quenchant, quill, pritchell)
+- Metalworking adjective(bright, hot, strong, soft, smoothe)
+- Metalworking verb(work, anneal, bellow, bloom, blow, blue, rust, polish, brown, cast, smith, harden, forge, temper, weld)
+Example: Axek Anvilbloom

+### 17-20 Fang Tongue
+1. Your name is 1d4+2 syllables long.
+2. Roll a consonent and vowel on the table below for each syllable.

+Note: fang tongue is often preferred for its ease of speaking by those with a beak, bill, fangs, or long snout.

 ## Step 2: Appearance
 You may wish to randomize your appearance, or select options from the tables in this section.